ATD 1-LAW

 Specific goods

-The following are rules for ascertaining the intention of the parties as to the time at which the property in the goods is to pass to the buyer.
-Which is false?
+3 rules for ascertaining the intention of the parties as to the time at which the property in the goods is to pass to the buyer.

 True